elmtree-askmo/cloudcannon-app/content/learn/biotechnology/what-are-the-general-functions-of-proteins-in-biological-systems.md

 url: /learn/biotechnology/questions/what-are-the-general-functions-of-proteins-in-biological-systems
 score: -1.0
 related_article1:
-    id: 166965
+    id: 166956
-    title: How do molecular chaperones assist in protein folding?
+    title: >-
+        What is the role of dehydration synthesis in peptide bond formation?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-molecular-chaperones-assist-in-protein-folding
+    url: /learn/biotechnology/questions/what-is-the-role-of-dehydration-synthesis-in-peptide-bond-formation
 related_article2:
-    id: 166959
+    id: 166958
-    title: How do alpha helices and beta pleated sheets contribute to the secondary structure of proteins?
+    title: >-
+        What determines the primary structure of a protein?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-alpha-helices-and-beta-pleated-sheets-contribute-to-the-secondary-structure-of-proteins
+    url: /learn/biotechnology/questions/what-determines-the-primary-structure-of-a-protein
 related_article3:
-    id: 166951
+    id: 166962
-    title: How do proteins contribute to enzyme catalysis?
+    title: >-
+        How does the size and shape of a protein influence its function?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-proteins-contribute-to-enzyme-catalysis
+    url: /learn/biotechnology/questions/how-does-the-size-and-shape-of-a-protein-influence-its-function
 related_article4:
-    id: 166959
+    id: 166965
-    title: How do alpha helices and beta pleated sheets contribute to the secondary structure of proteins?
+    title: >-
+        How do molecular chaperones assist in protein folding?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-alpha-helices-and-beta-pleated-sheets-contribute-to-the-secondary-structure-of-proteins
+    url: /learn/biotechnology/questions/how-do-molecular-chaperones-assist-in-protein-folding
 related_article5:
-    id: 166968
+    id: 166962
-    title: What is the difference between essential and non-essential amino acids?
+    title: >-
+        How does the size and shape of a protein influence its function?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-difference-between-essential-and-nonessential-amino-acids
+    url: /learn/biotechnology/questions/how-does-the-size-and-shape-of-a-protein-influence-its-function
 ---

 &nbsp;